 - This medicine may cause the following problems:

 - Pulmonary edema (fluid in the lungs)

 - You must keep the area around the catheter clean to prevent infection.
 Tell your doctor or health caregiver right away if you think you have an infection.

 - Do not stop using this medicine suddenly or change your dose unless your doctor tells you to.
-Your symptoms can return if you change or stop your dose, and this can be dangerous.
+Stopping the medicine may worsen the symptoms of your condition.
+Check with your doctor before stopping it completely.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects: